Elementary School Faculty

 When Cara is not teaching, she finds inspiration for her own art in the outdoors, her dogs, books, and her daughter Tova.

 Megan Mahoney joined Sun Valley Community School in 2017 and currently teaches Middle School music and Elementary School dance.

 She holds a BA in theatre management from University of Massachusetts and a training certificate in musical theatre from CAP21 Conservatory in New York City.

 A professional singer and actress, before joining the school's faculty, Megan appeared in local, regional, and national theatre productions was involved, as a performer, choreographer, director, and teacher, in Wood River Valley productions through The Spot, St. Thomas Playhouse, and NexStage Theatre.

 Stacey Ward joined Sun Valley Community School in 1994.
-She currently teaches elementary P.E. and is a teaching assistant in fourth grade.
+She currently teaches K-8 P.E. and was also a teaching assistant in fourth grade until 2021, when she transitioned to teaching K-8 physical education.

 Stacey holds a BS in education from University of Wyoming.